-The brief outline of the Corporate Social Responsibility (CSR) policy of the Company and the initiatives undertaken by the Company on CSR activities during the year under review are set out in Annexure IV of this report in the format prescribed in the Companies (Corporate Social Responsibility Policy) Rules, 2014.
+Company on CSR activities during the year under review are set out in Annexure IV of this report in the format prescribed in the Companies (Corporate Social Responsibility Policy) Rules, 2014.
 For other details regarding the CSR Committee, please refer to the Corporate Governance Report, which is a part of this report.
-The CSR policy is available on www. satiagroup.com.
+The CSR policy is available on the Company website at www. satiagroup.com.